nflsjxc/Temp/README.md

-This is for transferring files
+This is for tranmiting files